SIDN/entrada2/README.md

 ### Start processing

+Listener startup is controlled by `entrada.autostart` (default: `true`).

+- When `entrada.autostart=true`, queue listeners are started automatically at application startup and processing begins as soon as new events are received.
+- When `entrada.autostart=false`, queue listeners are not started automatically and processing must be controlled with the API start/stop endpoints.

-The processing of new PCAP files must be started and stopped using the API endpoints.
-After starting new PCAP files will be detected but NOT processed yet.
-Processing will only start when the "start" command is sent to the API.
-This allows for uploading new PCAP files before starting the processing, which is especially useful when using the S3 object scanning feature.
+The processing of new PCAP files can be started and stopped using the API endpoints.
+When using manual startup (`entrada.autostart=false`), processing will only start when the "start" command is sent to the API.
+This allows for uploading new PCAP files before starting processing, which is especially useful when using the S3 object scanning feature.

 ### Upload Example